Abdominal Transplant Center Offers New Hope for Central Texas and Beyond

-UT Health Austin and Ascension Seton are excited to announce the opening of the Abdominal Transplant Center, a clinical partnership between UT Health Austin, the clinical practice of the Dell Medical School, and Ascension Seton that brings specialized teams across healthcare entities together under the mission of transforming healthcare and redesigning the academic health environment to better serve society.
+UT Health Austin and Ascension Seton are excited to announce the opening of the Abdominal Transplant Center, a clinical partnership between Ascension Seton and UT Health Austin that brings specialized teams across healthcare entities together under the mission of transforming healthcare delivery and redesigning the academic health environment to better serve society.

 More than 1 in every 7 adults (approximately 37 million people) in the United States are living with chronic kidney disease, and as many as 9 in every 10 of those adults do not even know they have chronic kidney disease, as kidney disease often has no symptoms in its early stages and can go undetected until it becomes very advanced.
 As many as 661,000 Americans (including 72,000 in Texas alone) have been diagnosed with end-stage renal disease, or kidney failure.

 Chronic kidney disease is a lifelong condition in which the gradual loss of kidney function occurs over time.
 Kidney failure occurs when the kidneys can no longer function at a level needed for daily life.
 Treatment options for kidney failure include dialysis, a procedure during which a machine takes over the function of the kidneys by removing the waste products and excess fluid from the blood when the kidneys stop working properly, and transplantation.
 The most apparent advantage of transplantation over dialysis is enabling patients to return to a more normal lifestyle.